\"Writing.Com

 But the music continued, its military force at once distant and palpable.
 An undercurrent appeared, soft and smooth.

-This march was one of homecoming.
+A march of homecoming.
 I allowed her to seep into my brittle bones, to expunge the fear as I waited.

 I trembled at the invitation.
 So young, I had imagined my exploits lasting for years yet, possibly centuries.
-The libraries of the dread Amerik empire lay practically untouched.
-I patted the shaking flesh of my heart.
+The libraries of the dread Amerik empire lay practically untouched here in this stolen palace of dark magic.
+I patted the shaking flesh of my dead heart.
 I could not finalize such a decision in the passing of a dram!

 The endless waves of music settled about me, reaching, deep and soothing.
 She would hold this portal, this deadly pillar of transmutation, until I truly committed, whether to this world or hers.